 If you just want the minimum basics, here’s a photo tutorial from Tilly and the Buttons.

 Using fusible fleece and foam in bag making

 You can fuse fleece/foam without crushing it, if the iron is not too hot and you don’t press heavily.

 Here’s a video about using fusible fleece from Pellon (content 1.20-2.45), which tells you to spray water onto the fabric, and press from the fabric side.

 While this video from Vilene/ Vlieseline says to press from the fleece side.

 Some Vilene instructions tell you to use a damp cloth over the fabric, but I get a very distorted result if I do.

 This photo tutorial from Sacotin is about adding stiffness.

 She recommends using 2 layers, a ‘regular’ interfacing (not batting, fleece, foam) fused on before the fusible fleece.
-So try light and medium, woven and non-woven fusible, and see which gives the effect you want.
+So for the layer added to the fleece – try light and medium, woven and non-woven fusible, and see which gives the effect you want.